 What is FX Margin aggregation?

 FX Margin aggregation is a way of pulling together FX price feeds (typically using best bid/best offer logic) from Prime of Primes, the “institutional” divisions of retail FX brokers, and from retail FX market makers.
-Unlike the purely institutional trading environment where a Prime Broker would handle the settlement of transactions with the banks and ECNs, with FX Margin Aggregation there is no such a clearer and the retail FX broker is solely responsible for all trade reconciliation.
+Unlike in the purely institutional trading environment, where a Prime Broker would handle the settlement of transactions with the banks and ECNs, with FX Margin Aggregation there is no such a clearer, and the retail FX broker is solely responsible for all trade reconciliation.

 What kind of technology do you need to perform FX Margin aggregation?

 Typically, most FX brokers contract with a commercial MetaTrader bridge provider who is already connected to multiple prime of primes and other, competing retail FX brokers.
 The cost for such service ranges from $1-3 per million and normally comes with monthly minimum commitments.
 No intense infrastructure/aggregator/ integration with clearing parties is required.

 Benefits of FX Liquidity Aggregation on Margin

 Proponents of FX Margin aggregation promise instant benefits such as improved spreads and risk diversification.
 The thinking behind this is that by aggregating multiple providers, a firm can benefit from reduced spread as each price provider has their own particular way of deriving their feeds (some are market making and some are passing some, or all, of their trades through to either a Prime of Prime, or perhaps a bank).

 How much of a spread reduction should one expect?
 I think it’s fair to say 0.1-0.2 pips on average on some of the majors.